ilmdev0/ilm_dev/content/My Pins/ROS 1 Robot Hardware Implementation.md

     }).run();
   }

-  // Run the function when the page loads document.addEventListener("DOMContentLoaded", initializeGraph);
+// Run the function when the page loads document.addEventListener('DOMContentLoaded', initializeGraph);

-  // Run it again when navigating dynamically (Quartz) document.addEventListener("astro:page-load", initializeGraph);
+// Run it again when navigating dynamically (Quartz) document.addEventListener('astro:page-load', initializeGraph);

 </script>